 Case study: client awarded £1m for Cauda Equina claim

 Cauda Equina Syndrome is a serious condition that occurs when the nerves at the base of the spine become trapped.

 Early diagnosis of Cauda Equina Syndrome is vital.
 It’s considered to be a surgical emergency and quick treatment of the condition is essential.

-A failure to diagnose Cauda Equina can lead to permanent damage to the nerves which serve the bowel and bladder, as well as decreased mobility and persistent pain.
-In fact, just a short delay – even by a day or two – can mean the difference between a full recovery and long-term health problems.
+A failure to diagnose Cauda Equina can lead to permanent damage to the nerves which serve the bowel and bladder.
+It can also result in decreased mobility and persistent pain.
+In fact, just a short delay, even by a day or two, can mean the difference between a full recovery and long-term health problems.

 If you’ve suffered due to a delayed diagnosis or misdiagnosis of Cauda Equina Syndrome, you may be able to make a medical negligence claim, as this case study demonstrates.

-Our client, Mrs T, was admitted to hospital showing signs of Cauda Equina Syndrome.
-After examination, she was discharged, however her symptoms – which included pain, an inability to pass urine or faeces – persisted and she was readmitted two days later.
+Mrs T was admitted to hospital after showing signs of Cauda Equina Syndrome and was discharged after examination.
+However, her symptoms, including pain and an inability to pass urine or faeces persisted.
+She was readmitted two days later.

-This time Cauda Equina was diagnosed and she was transferred to another hospital for emergency surgery the following day.
+This time, she was diagnosed with Cauda Equina and transferred to another hospital for emergency surgery the following day.

-Following surgery, our client suffered with considerable and persistent pain in her back and left leg and this severely affected her mobility.
+Following surgery, our client suffered with considerable and persistent pain in her back and left leg.
+This pain severely affected her mobility.
 She also experienced altered perianal sensation as well as bowel and urinary symptoms arising from her treatment.

-The hospital trust admitted that Mrs T had suffered some on-going incontinence symptoms as a result of the delay in making the diagnosis.
+The hospital trust admitted that Mrs T suffered some on-going incontinence symptoms as a result of the delay in diagnosis.

-However they denied that our client’s impaired mobility and back pain could be attributed to their failure to diagnose Cauda Equina Syndrome during Mrs T’s first hospital assessment.
+However, they denied that Mrs T’s impaired mobility and back pain was due to their failure to diagnose Cauda Equina Syndrome during the first hospital assessment.

-We obtained a number of reports from leading Cauda Equina specialists, all of whom confirmed that in the absence of negligence and on the balance of probabilities, Mrs T would have made a full recovery to her former condition.
+Our medical negligence solicitors obtained a number of reports from leading Cauda Equina specialists.
+All of these specialists confirmed that, in the absence of negligence and on the balance of probabilities, Mrs T would have made a full recovery from her former condition.

-The matter ultimately settled for £1million, 18 days before the start of trial.
+The matter settled for £1 million, 18 days before the start of trial.